linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 29.09.2025
+- Topic: Daily Reminder: Build Your Social Network
+- Directory: /posts/2025/September/29
+- Description: ``` Launch your own powerful social network without coding or huge overhead.
+Linkspreed's Social Network as a Service (SNaaS), powered by Web4, puts you in control.
+Get all the features you need—secure, scalable, and community-focused—instantly.
+Stop being a renter; start being the owner of your digital ecosystem. ```

 ### 28.09.2025
 - Topic: Micro Social Networks
 - Directory: /posts/2025/September/28